bartificer/programming-by-stealth/docs/pbs18.md

 }
 ```

-In version 6 of ECMAScript, a better solution has been provided, but, it will not work in IE, so, it’s probably too early to start using this feature on the web.
-However, if you are using JavaScript in other environments, and those environments are at ECMAScript version 6 or newer, you can safely use this technique.
+In version 6 of ECMAScript, a better solution has been provided.
+However, it will not work in IE; so it’s probably too early to start using this feature on the web.
+If you are using JavaScript in other environments, and those environments are at ECMAScript version 6 or newer, you can safely use this technique.
 As you can see, it is much shorter than the old manual approach:

 ```javascript
 var argsArray = Array.from(arguments);